Gutek8134/AID-dice-rolling/README.md

 ---

+# Feature roadmap

+<iframe src="https://drive.google.com/file/d/1htVRoiBB6ETbITN2iZYU9tSrU-LwVOae/preview" width="640" height="480" allow="autoplay"></iframe>

+You can vote on what do you want me to do next [here](https://forms.gle/8zgA86jpnGWa97rB8)

+---

 # Installation

 1. Create a scenario.
 2. Get into Scripts menu.
-3. Copy files contents to corresponding fragments: sharedLibrary.js to Shared Library, inputModifier to Input Modifier and so on.
+3. Copy files contents to corresponding fragments: sharedLibrary.js to Shared Library, inputModifier.js to Input Modifier and so on.
 4. Play the created scenario.
 You should now be able to use the commands.